cengc13/website/_projects/physical-models.md

     One-dimensional schematic of elastic interactions between adsorbates on a surface (Left).
 DFT calculated lateral interaction versus Model predictions (Right).
 </div>

 The force--displacement framework enables fast evaluation of strain effect, surface relaxation and lateral interaction with only a small number of DFT calculations.
-The methods and algorithms developed form a trilogy of atomistic models to expedite rational catalyst design for heterogeneous catalysis.
+These methods combined provide a scalable solution to rapid design of electrocatalysts.